rust-lang/rfcs/active/0000-remove-drop-flag-and-zeroing.md

 and `NoisyDrop` for any `T` that is `NoisyDrop`.)

-Then programmers can implement `NoisyDrop` on a type like `LockGuard` to declare that it has sie-effects when dropped, and can use `QuietDrop` to make a type with a noisy subcomponent quiet again, e.g. if the containing type forms an abstraction that makes the side-effect insignificant again.
+Then programmers can implement `NoisyDrop` on a type like `LockGuard` to declare that it has side-effects when dropped, and can use `QuietDrop` to make a type with a noisy subcomponent quiet again, e.g. if the containing type forms an abstraction that makes the side-effect insignificant again.
 An example of the latter occurs in